solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Install-Module -Name Az.MySql
 ```

-After the modules are installed, reference tutorials like the following
+After the modules are installed, reference tutorials such as the
-to learn ways you can take advantage of scripting your management
+following to learn ways to take advantage of scripting management
 activities:

 -   [Tutorial: Design an Azure Database for MySQL using PowerShell]